cilium/cilium/Documentation/community/community.rst

 #kubernetes          Kubernetes-specific questions
 #networkpolicy       Questions on network policies
 #release             Release announcements only
+#service-mesh        Questions on Cilium Service Mesh
+#tetragon            Questions on Tetragon
 ==================== ==========================================================

 You can join the following channels if you are looking to contribute to